 Arlene was still asleep, so Billy cooked breakfast for the three of them.
 "What time is her shift over?"
 Billy poured pancake batter into a hot frying pan.
 "She is on the 7 to 11.
 She'll be up soon, but I won't see her until evening."
 "How come?"
 Frank was curious.
 The rules and accommodations normal families made was a fascination that did not rise to the level of envy.
-"After I walk Thomas to school, I'll be late to work because By Hathin All the best fork will barredy be taken you and me going shopping.
-Then I'll see what work I can get at leavings the Agency.
+"After I walk Thomas to school, I'll be late in line at the Agency because you and me going shopping.
+By that time all the best day jobs will be taken already.
+I'll see what leavings I can get.
 But shopping first.
 You look like...."

-day jobs

-46

 "Don't say it."
 He didn't have to.
 And the woman at the Goodwill store didn't either.
 She led them to a table of folded clothes and nodded toward a rack of hanging coats and jackets.
 Choosing was quick.
 Every item was clean, pressed and organized for size.
 Even the body odor of the previous owner was mild.
 The store had a dressing room where a bum or a respectable family man could change clothes and toss the worn in a bin.
 Suitably dressed, Frank felt proud enough to take his medal from his army pants pocket and pin it to his lapel.
 "Okay," said Billy.
 "Now for some grown man's shoes.
 Thom McAn or do you want Florsheim?"
 "Neither.
 I ain't going to a dance.
 Work shoes."
 "Got it.
 You got enough money?"
 "Yep."
 The police would have thought so too, but during the random search outside the shoe store they just patted pockets, not the inside of work boots.
-Of the two other men facing the wall, one had his switchblade confiscated, the other a ten dollar bill.
+Of the two other men facing the wall, one had his switchblade confiscated, the other a dollar bill.
 All four lay their hands on the hood of the patrol car parked at the curb.
 The younger officer noticed Frank's medal.
 "Korea?"
 "Yes, sir."
 "Hey, Dick.
 They're vets."
 "Yeah?"
 "Yeah.
 Look."
 The officer pointed to Frank's service medal.
 "Go on.
 Get lost, pal."
 The police incident was hardly worth comment.
 Frank and Billy walked off in silence then stopped at a street vendor's tray to buy a wallet.
 "You wearing a suit now.
 You can't be reaching in your shoe like a kid every time you want a pack of gum."
 Billy punched Frank's arm.
 "How much?"
 Billy examined the wallets on display.